-Underground facility owners are required to complete markings within two full business days of receiving notification of excavation and request for underground facility location marks.
+Underground facility owners must complete markings within two full business days of receiving notification of excavation and requesting underground facility location marks.
 (MCA 69-4-503(3)(a)).

-The markings will use the American Publics Works Association (APWA) Uniform Color Code to identify the type of underground facility.
+The markings will use the American Public Works Association (APWA) Uniform Color Code to identify the type of underground facility.